The Northeast Basketmakers Guild is holding

 - Your name (this will not be shown during the voting)

 In order to successfully take a Zoom class, you need to have a computer, tablet (or phone?) connected to a reliable internet connection.
 You do not need to have a Zoom account.
-We will have a free Introduction to Zoom class on March 27 from 10AM to noon.
+We will have a free Introduction to Zoom class.
 Please email Peggy Thrasher (email@example.com) to find out how to attend that class.

 When possible, we will record the classes and make the recordings available to students who are enrolled in the class.